ORBNETSYS/Milestone-Plugin-Samples-Communications/README.md

 Thread safe queues are used to handle the messages.
 This sample can be used as a base for a high-performance data pipes between Milestone applications/services.

-Messages that can be send must implement our abstract PluginMessage class.
+Messages that can be send must implement our abstract PluginMessage class:

 ![image](https://user-images.githubusercontent.com/65533203/161710341-6459c50c-b28f-4f5c-a7db-2408a89e059b.png)

-Each new message must be explicitly coded into the Deserialize method of the abstract class.
+Each new message must be explicitly coded into the Deserialize method of the abstract class:

 ![image](https://user-images.githubusercontent.com/65533203/161710022-357871a6-a2df-4c44-8d5d-fea9ed73002e.png)